Where Will Your Largest Fundraising Impact NEXT Year Come From?

 This question was being debated among several of my Bloomerang colleagues last week.
 This is a common occurrence at Bloomerang, since our entire existence is based upon bringing best practices to life for professional fundraisers.

-Among the breakthroughs that are now in use by thousands of clients are the following:
+Among the breakthroughs that are now in use by thousands of customers are the following: